NickSto/pcr/README.md

 # Du Novo

-This is a pipeline for processing of duplex sequencing data without the use of a reference genome.
+This is a pipeline for processing duplex sequencing data without the use of a reference genome.

 The pipeline was designed for use with the duplex method described in [Kennedy *et al.* 2014](https://dx.doi.org/10.1038/nprot.2014.170), but the assumptions are relatively minimal, so you should be able to apply it to variants of the protocol.